 The lights were extinguished and the seance begun.
-The two reporters sat near the window, and Mr. Tuckett sat between them, playdow, and Mr. Tuckett sat between them, playing on a melancholy concerting.
+The two reporters sat near the win-dow, and Mr. Tuckett sat between them, playing on a melancholy concertina.

-With a quavering voice Mr. Tuckett accompanied himself on the concerting.
+With a quavering voice Mr. Tuckett accompanied himself on the concertina.
 The newspaper men watched.
-They could see nothing; no sound was heard in the room only the wheezing instrument as it tried to catch its breath to continue the accompaniment.
+They could see nothing; no sound was heard in the room only the wheezing instrument as it tried to catch its breath to continue the accompaniment. breath to continue the accompaniment.

 In five minutes a sound was heard as if the bell had been raised from the floor.
 It rang once or twice, and then beat time to the music.
-Pretty soon it was shied scross the room, and hit the Times reporter on the shin, where he is particularly tender.
-The guitar then was thrummed by some power which seemed to be lifting it up and down, and it pretty soon moved across the room and statch the knee of the Globe Democrat reporter.
-The writer made a grasp in the darkness for the force, that was moving the lustrument, and the Twiss man did the same.
-Both felt something, grasped it convulsively, and found that-they had shakconvulsively, and found that-they had shaken hands in the darkness.
+Pretty soon it was ahied scroll the room, and hit the Times reporter on the shin, where he is particularly tender.
+The guitar then was thrummed by some power which seemed to be lifting it up and down, and it pretty soon moved across the room and struck the knee of the Globe Democrat reporter.
+The writer made a grasp in the darkness for the force that was moving the instrument, and the Times man did the same.
+Both felt something, grasped it convulsively, and found that-they had shaken hands in the darkness. ade in the darkness.